WNCC men open basketball season on Friday

 Head coach Billy Engel, who is beginning his second year, said there is plenty of optimism for this year.

 The Cougars will have a busy weekend beginning with the season opener Friday against the Adams State College junior varsity team.
-The Cougars will then stay in Alamosa on Saturday to scrimmage the Adams State varsity team.
-After that, they will have just Sunday off before they open the home campaign with a contest against Northwest College on Monday at 7:30 p.m. or after the women’s season opener with Northwest College at 5:30 p.m.
+The Cougars will stay in Alamosa on Saturday to scrimmage the Adams State varsity team.
+After that, they will have Sunday off before they open the home campaign with a contest against Northwest College on Monday at 7:30 p.m., after the women’s season opener with Northwest College at 5:30 p.m.

-The busy weekend of three games in four games and they will top it off with the home game on Monday.
+The busy weekend of three games in four days will be topped off with the home game on Monday.
 Engel said this team will put a fun product on the court for the home crowd on Monday.

-WNCC will have an experienced line-up backed with seven sophomores that are showing a lot of leadership in the locker room and on the court.
+WNCC will have an experienced line-up backed with seven sophomores who are showing a lot of leadership in the locker room and on the court.

 Those three were among the leading scorers on a team that went 8-11 last spring in a COVID year that saw the team starting the last part of January and playing until the first week in April.
 Koang was the third-leading scorer on the team at 12.7 points followed by Nywesh at 11.2.
 Brown popped in 8.6 points and led the team in 3-pointers made with 38, shooting 38.8 from beyond the arc.